ypid/yaml4rst/docs/install.rst

    current_release="$(find . -type f -name '*.whl' | sort | tail -n 1)"
    gpg -v "${current_release}.asc" && pip3 install "${current_release}"

 Refer to `Verifying PyPI and Conda Packages`_ for more details.
+Note that this might pull down dependencies in an not end-to-end authenticated way!
+You might want to install the dependencies yourself beforehand.

 Or if you feel lazy and agree that `pip/issues/1035 <https://github.com/pypa/pip/issues/1035>`_ should be fixed you can also install ``yaml4rst`` like this: